Christian Stress Release

 Bad Stress

-There are 2 types of Bad Stress that we experience in this life:
+There are 2 types of Bad Stress that you experience in this life:

 Moderate Stress (Hypervigilance)

-When our brains sense that we are not safe and need to be on guard, we are in the state of Hypervigilance.
+When your brain senses that you’re not safe and need to be on guard, you’re in the state of Hypervigilance.
 This is the state of Moderate Stress (or Distress).

-This is where our nervous systems are unbalanced and overwhelmed.
-We feel like everything is too much, we can’t handle it and are close to flipping out of control.
+This is where your nervous system is unbalanced and overwhelmed.
+You feel like everything is too much, you can’t handle it and are close to flipping out of control.

-In this state we’re physically on guard, alert, hearing and seeing every sound and sight.
-We’re also unable to focus on the task at hand.
+In this state you’re physically on guard, alert, hearing and seeing every sound and sight.
+You’re also unable to focus on the task at hand.

-Physiologically we may be experiencing an increased heart rate, faster breathing, sweaty palms, etc.
+Physiologically you may be experiencing an increased heart rate, faster breathing, sweaty palms, etc.

 Woman in a panic attack, stress can include the bad stress of hypervigilance

 This is not a panic/anxiety attack, but the hypervigilant ramp up to one.
-When we think of stress, this is often the state we’re referring to.
-It’s the not ok’ness that we feel when things are getting out of control.
-Yet we’re still somehow able to manage life.
+When you think of stress, this is often the state you’re referring to.
+It’s the not ok’ness that you feel when things are getting out of control.
+Yet you’re still somehow able to manage life.

-The outcome is that our bodies and minds are on alert and on edge.
-Everything is affecting us negatively, we’re sensitive to everything and we feel one problem away from blowing a gasket.
+The outcome is that your body and mind is on alert and on edge.
+Everything is affecting you negatively, you’re sensitive to everything and you feel one problem away from blowing a gasket.

 Woman in a panic attack, stress can include the bad stress of fight, flight and freeze, also known panic/anxiety attacks (or PTSD triggers)